catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 your data, there are some differences between them in how your backup is created, stored and maintained.

-When using Openstack to create your backup, a point in time snapshot of your data is created.
-From this snapshot, Openstack creates a volume; this is your backup volume.
+When using OpenStack to create your backup, a point in time snapshot of your data is created.
+From this snapshot, OpenStack creates a volume; this is your backup volume.
 A copy of this volume is then placed in object storage in the back end for redundancy.